kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Help with Lyn Sekla's Audition**
 - This is the dancing audition in Javyar's Cantina.
 You must help Lyn to get the job, not sabotage her.

+**Install Freyyr as Chieftain**
+- This requires killing the Ritual Beast for the blade, defeating Freyyr and showing him the blade, then traveling to the Chieftain's Hall, siding with Freyyr, and killing Chuundar.
+This task completes once the "Chieftain in Need" quest completes with the correct resolution.

+**Kiss Bastila**
+- This requires a male character, and requires you to reach the private conversation on the Ebon Hawk at the end of her quest chain.

 **Light or Dark Side Mastery**
 - Keep in mind you must maintain your chosen Mastery until the end of the run.
 Having it in the middle and then losing it does not count.
 Using exploits to duplicate alignment shifts is allowed.